-The Conference substitute contains a reporting requirement expiring July 1, 2017, which requires the Director of the Department of General Services to report on construction projects procured by a means other than competitive sealed bidding.
-All public bodies are required to report to the Director on any nontransportation-related construction projects in excess of \$2.0 million that were procured by a means other than competitive sealed bidding and include justification for the procurement method chosen and whether the procurement meets the standards as set forth by the Secretary of Administration guidelines.
+Senate General Laws and Technology Committee substitute as well as the version passed by the House includes an additional enactment clause expiring July 1, 2017, which requires the Director of the Department of General Services to report on construction projects procured by a means other than competitive sealed bidding.
+The bill requires all public bodies to report to the Director on any construction projects in excess of \$1.0 million that were procured by a means other than competitive sealed bidding and include justification for the procurement method chosen and whether the procurement meets the standards as set forth by the Secretary of Administration guidelines.
 The Director shall report such information quarterly and provide an annual evaluation of design-build and construction management at risk procurement methods, as well as any recommendations for construction procurement and the Virginia Public Procurement Act.
 No fiscal impact is expectedly from this provision.

-State Corporation Commission Administrative Review of Procurement Decisions

-The Conference substitute requires the State Corporation Commission (SCC) to develop a process for the administrative review of its procurement decisions that is consistent with the Constitution of Virginia and addresses standing to request and participate in the review by December 1, 2015.
+State Corporation Commission Administrative Review of Procurement Decisions Senate General Laws and Technology Committee substitute requires the State Corporation Commission (SCC) to develop a process for the administrative review of complaints from vendors and contractors involving its procurement decisions by December 1, 2015.
 According to the SCC, no fiscal impact is expected, as it already planned to develop such a process and fund any associated expenses with existing resources.